Canadian National Railway: 1900s

+2000s

+Claude Mongeau was president and CEO from 2010 to 2016, previously serving as CFO for almost a decade.
+His tenure was marked by early praise from leadership for his working on the tracks for several months alongside the company's railroaders.
+He was also credited with implementing precision railroading.

+However, mainline derailments increased in the middle of his tenure, resulting in his bonus being capped.
+Operating ratio also declined during his time as CEO.
+He resigned in 2016 after being diagnosed with throat cancer, and the board appointed Luc Jobin to replace him.

+During his tenure, Jobin joined the board of British American Tobacco in 2017.
+In 2018, Jobin resigned "as the railway struggles through operational and customer service challenges," CBC wrote.

 Passenger trains

 Early years

 When CNR was first created, it inherited a large number of routes from its constituent railways, but eventually pieced its passenger network into one coherent network.
 For example, on December 3, 1920, CNR inaugurated the Continental Limited, which operated over four of its predecessors, as well as the Temiskaming and Northern Ontario Railway.
 The 1920s saw growth in passenger travel, and CNR inaugurated several new routes and introduced new services, such as radio, on its trains.
 However, the growth in passenger travel ended with the Great Depression, which lasted between 1929 and 1939, but picked up somewhat in World War II.
 By the end of World War II, many of CNR's passenger cars were old and worn down.
 Accidents at Dugald, Manitoba, in 1947 and Canoe River, British Columbia, in 1950, wherein extra passenger trains composed of older, wooden equipment collided with transcontinental passenger trains composed of newer, all-steel equipment, demonstrated the dangers inherent in the older cars.
 In 1953, CNR ordered 359 lightweight passenger cars, allowing them to re-equip their major routes.

 On April 24, 1955, the same day that the CPR introduced its transcontinental train The Canadian, CNR introduced its own new transcontinental passenger train, the Super Continental, which used new streamlined rolling stock.
 However, the Super Continental was never considered as glamorous as the Canadian.
 For example, it did not include dome cars.
 Dome cars would be added in the early 1960s with the purchase of six former Milwaukee Road "Super Domes".
 They were used on the Super Continental in the summer tourist season.